kubesphere/website/content/en/blogs/Kubernetes-Backup-and-Restore-with-Kasten-K10 on-KubeSphere.md

 ## Back Up Cloud Native Applications

 Click "Create Policy" and create a data backup strategy.
-In such case, Kasten can protect applications by creating local snapshot, and back up the application data to cloud, thus to realize the long-term retention of data.
+In such a case, Kasten can protect applications by creating local snapshot, and back up the application data to cloud, thus to realize the long-term retention of data.
 ![create policy](/images/blogs/en/kastenk10image/kastenk10-step22.png)

 Click "Run Once" to start backup.